nils-tc/tiny-chat.com/js-api/README.md

 -   `window.tinyChat.locale: str`: Getter only.
 Retrieves the selected locale (language) of the widget.
 This is useful if you have enabled multiple languages for your widget, allowing you to send dynamic interactions in the appropriate language.

 -   `window.tinyChat.interactionIDs: str[]`: Getter only.
 Retrieves a list of the interaction IDs present in the widget.

+-   `window.tinyChat.getPresence(): boolean`: true if you are marked as present on the widget.

 ## Examples